python279/pyairmonitor/README.md

-- setup a local developing environment with hadoop-vagrant -- follow the guide to install the prerequisites (https://github.com/python279/hadoop-vagrant) -- startup one ubuntu14.4 vm
+- setup a local developing environment with hadoop-vagrant

+follow the guide to install the prerequisites (https://github.com/python279/hadoop-vagrant)

 ```
 $ cd ubuntu14.4
 $ vagrant up u1401